nikolaSherperd/C-Programming-Fundamentals/01_basics/README.md

 For the basics you would be writing your first c program (A program that prints "Hello, world!" to the console) shortly...

-Next would be a program that converts Farenheit to Celsius and vice versa.
+Next would be a program that converts Farenheit to Celsius and vice versa, for a better understanding of **Variables and Arithmetic Expressions.**

 **Objective:** Understand the structure of a C program, the compilation process (GCC), and basic output.